kira-pitman/kira-pitman/README.md

 - I come from an experimental physics background, and have done a recent pivot into web development via Dev Academy Aotearoa!
 - I've just finished my website development bootcamp, and I'm on a mission to make technology both accessible and meaningful!
-- I'm currently working on expanding my full-stack development knowledge of react, javascript, three.js, and authentication.
+- I'm currently working on expanding my knowledge of react, javascript, three.js, and authentication in full-stack development!
 - I'm looking to branch out into encryption, Rust, and embedded electronics in the near future!

 If you want to discuss new tech, collaborate, or connect, I'm all ears - reach out and let's chat! ☀️